smbehura/smbehura.github.io/make.markdown

 ## sewing
 * a collared shirt for my partner
-* my winter ball dress for mit senior ball
+* my dress for mit senior ball

 ## manufacturing of different types
 * how to make almost anything